harrisonthayer04/MyWish/README.md

             <li><strong>Description</strong></li>
         </ul>
         <p>
             Items are displayed in an organized wishlist on the right-hand side of the page.
+Items can also be deleted if needed.
         </p>
     </section>
     <section>